The PowerPC Architecture is specified by the following documents:

 This specification does not provide any performance guarantees of a conforming system.
 A system conforming to this specification may be implemented in either hardware or software.

-LSB-conforming applications shall use the data representation as defined in Chapter 3 "Data Representation" section of the System V Application Binary Interface PowerPC™ Processor Supplement.
+LSB-conforming applications shall use the data representation as defined in Chapter 3 of the 64-bit PowerPC™ ELF ABI Supplement.

 LSB-conforming applications shall use big-endian byte ordering.
 LSB-conforming implementations may support little-endian applications.